 Expect Silver prices to trade positive: Sushil Finance

-According to Sushil Finance, We expect silver prices to trade sideways on the back of US Interest rate outlook.
+According to Sushil Finance, We expect silver prices to trade positive on the back of short covering after drop in prices.

 Sushil Finance's report on Silver